ryanchankh/ryanchankh.github.io/index.md

 ### Bio
 <!--**Bio**: <br>-->
-I am a first-year PhD student at John Hopkins University, currently supervised by Prof. René Vidal (JHU) and Prof. Yi Ma (UC Berkeley).
+I am a first-year PhD student at John Hopkins University, supervised by Prof. René Vidal (JHU) and Prof. Yi Ma (UC Berkeley).
 I am also a NSF Graduate Research Fellow.
 In 2019, I received my BA in Applied Mathematics from University of California, Berkeley.
 During my undergraduate studies, I was a research assistant at Prof. Yi Ma's group.
 I was also a machine learning researcher trainee at Lawrence Livermore National Lab.

 <!--**Research Interests**: <br>-->
 ### Research Interests